fabric/fabric/docs/usage/env.rst

 **Default:** ``None``

-If set, should be the path to a known_hosts file.
+If set, should be the path to a :file:`known_hosts` file.
 The SSH layer will read this file before reading the user's known-hosts file.

 .. seealso:: :doc:`ssh`